-In financial year 2023 alone, over 140000 examinations have been performed with TruScreen devices.
+In financial year 2023 alone, over 140000 examinations have been performed with TruScreen device.
 To date, over 200 devices have been installed and used in China, Vietnam, Mexico, Zimbabwe, Russia, and Saudi Arabia.
-TruScreen's vision is "A world without cervical cancer"[©].
+TruScreen's vision is "A world without the cervical cancer".